Smart Tech for Greenhouses

 • Create watering zones to manage multiple areas

-• Automated misting based on temperature to cool the greenhouse
+• Automate misting based on temperature to cool the greenhouse

 Climate Control & Ventilation